Stories of anxiety

 Later that month I continued to have more and more panic attacks daily, as I was extremely stressed working in a new position that I couldn't identify with.

-I don't remember much of that period, only the many panic attacks,waking up in panic in tbe mornings, hyperventilation, being unable to eat or sleep for many weeks.
+I don't remember much of that period, only the many panic attacks,waking up in panic in the mornings, hyperventilation, being unable to eat or sleep for many weeks.

 It was a nightmare I was living, having to also endure the shame of having anxiety, like anyone ever would choose to be anxious and feel like shit.